oracle-livelabs/spatial-graph/spatial/run-spatial-queries-adb/run-spatial-queries-adb.md

 ## Task 2: Containment queries

 Containment refers to identifying items that are contained by a specific region, and vice versa, identifying regions that contain specific items.
-The spatial main Spatial containment operators are
+The main spatial containment operators are

 * SDO\_INSIDE( ) returns items that are inside region(s).
 Items on the boundary are not returned.
 * SDO_CONTAINS( ) returns regions that contain item(s).
 Items on the boundary are not considered to be contained.
 * SDO\_ANYINTERACT( ) returns items having any spatial relationship to other item(s), including items on a boundary or items partially contained such as a line that crosses into a region.

 1. Use SDO_INSIDE( ) to return stores in REGION-02, not including stores on the boundary.